martindbp/merkl/README.md

 2. MerkL defines a [Merkle DAG](https://en.wikipedia.org/wiki/Merkle_tree) (Directed Asyclic Graph), containing the hashes of of the initial data, code and outputs.
 The output hashes are are the combined hashes of the inputs, the code, and the output index.
 All intermediate and final output hashes can therefore be calculated without having to execute any function body code.
 MerkL can then easily check if these values exist in the cache without the need for external logs of pipeline results.
 3. Since pipelines are defined in code, one can create dynamic pipelines, e.g functions with variable number of inputs and outputs.
 This is possible since all normal control flow structures (if, for, while) are available when defining the pipeline in code.
 4. Outputs can be saved to file, but since data is passed in memory between chained function calls (and cached by default), this is not mandatory.
-5. Breakpoints and debugging works seamlessly since the pipeline and nodes run in a single Python script.
+5. Breakpoints and debugging works seamlessly since the pipeline and tasks run in a single Python script.

 Besides this core functionality, MerkL provides some simple commands for tracking files and pushing/pulling them from remote storage.